 Tuesday, October 23, 2012

 If you’re a Middle Child, you’ve long known there is a concentrated effort to keep us down.
 (If you’re not a Middle Child, you still know about it as you are probably part of the conspiracy!)
 Proof of this was evident again this morning on the Today Show.
 Psychiatrist and Today Show Contributor Dr. Gail Saltz was doing a piece about birth order.
-While talking about how wonderful first-borns were and what great leaders they make, she cited that 52% of U.S. Presidents were first born.
+While talking about how wonderful first-borns were and what great leaders they make, she cited that over half of U.S. Presidents were first born.
 Well, I suppose that’s true –if you’re only counting first-born males!!
 When that statistic was figured, first-born females weren’t figured in as older siblings, according to Catherine Salmon and Katrin Schumann, co-authors of The Secret Power of Middle Children.
 The truth of the matter is 52 percent of U.S. Presidents were actually Middle Children!!
 Of course, we can argue whether or not that’s a good thing, but that’s not the point!!
 It’s just another example of how we always get the short end of the stick.

 Monday, October 22, 2012